 CDC Lifts Mask Requirement for Those Who Are Fully Vaccinated—But Massachusetts Employers Should Hold Tight

 On May 13, 2021, the CDC lifted the mask mandate and the need to social distance for […]

 Courts have begun issuing decisions concerning insurance coverage for Covid-19 claims.
 Kenney & Sams anticipated back in March 2020 that insurers would likely deny business […]

 Employers Beware: Practical Implications Of Governor Baker’s Newly Issued Travel Order, Effective August 1, 2020, in the Workplace

 On July 24, 2020, Governor Baker issued a COVID-19 Travel Order to safeguard residents from exposure to the Coronavirus due to interstate travel.
-The Travel Order went […]
+The Travel Order went into effect on […]

 As you may already know, the Families First Coronavirus Response Act (FFCRA), effective on April 1, 2020, requires employers with fewer than 500 employees to provide paid sick leave and […]

 GOVERNOR BAKER REVISES NON-ESSENTIAL BUSINESS EMERGENCY ORDER: EFFECTIVE APRIL 1, 2020, NOON, ALL PRIVATE CONSTRUCTION UNRELATED TO HOUSING, CRITICAL INFRASTRUCTURE, OR COVID-19 SHUT DOWN

 Dear Kenney & Sams […]

 On March 24, 2020, the DOL announced that the Families First Coronavirus Response Act (FFCRA) will be effective as of April 1st.
 The statute will be effective through December 31, […]